bitsy-lang/bitsy/docs/source/nettle/index.rst

 All `reg`\s start off with an `XXX` value.
 They may optionally have a reset value supplied using the syntax `reg r reset 0w8;`.

-Unlike `node`\s, `reg`\s create two terminals.
-One is named the same as the `reg` and the other is appended to with `.set`.

-When a `reg` appears as the target of a wire, it implies we are connecting to its `set` terminal.
-When a `reg` appears in an expression, it implies we are connecting to its value terminal.

 Registers may only be referenced in the module they are declared in.